GoogleCloudPlatform/ai-platform-samples/training/pytorch/structured/custom_containers/base/README.md

 ### Scripts

 * [train-local.sh](scripts/train-local) This script trains a model locally.
-  It generates a SavedModel in local folder and verifies predictions locally.
+  It generates a SavedModel in local folder on the Docker Image.

 * [train-cloud.sh](scripts/train-cloud.sh) This script submits a training job to AI Platform.